Zimbra/docker-zcs-soap-tests/README.md

 ## Running the SanityTest suited

-Run the `run-image` script to fire up a container called `soap`.
+Run the `run-test-suite` script to fire up a container called `soap`.
 This will automatically run the `SanityTest` suite then exit.

-	./run-image
+This script will also provide some output while the test is running so you can see how many tests have completed.
+It will automatically exit once the test suite has finished.

-There is no output to the terminal until the test is finished.
-However you can see results accumulate in the `results` directory, which is mounted into the `soap` test container.
+The test results will be located in the `results` directory, which is mounted into the `soap` container while it is running.
+The next time you run the test suite, if there are old test results in the `results` directory, they will be saved in a date/time stamped *.tgz archive.